Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 3. File a dispute directly with the creditor

 You can also contact the company that provided the information to the bureau in the first place, such as a bank or credit card issuer.
 Lenders are required to investigate and respond to all disputes.

 Remember to include as much documentation as possible to support your claim.
-Including a copy of your report marking the error is also helpful.
+Including a copy of your report with any errors marked is also helpful.

-The address you should mail the letter to is usually listed on your report, under the negative item you'd like to dispute.
-You can also contact the lender directly to verify the mailing address and the documents you should include.
+The creditor’s address should mail the letter to is usually listed on your report, under the negative item you'd like to dispute.
+You can also contact the lender directly to verify their mailing address and the documents you should include.

-If the lender finds that it was mistaken or cannot prove that the debt actually belongs to you, it will notify the bureau and ask it to update your file.
+If the lender finds that it was mistaken or cannot prove that a debt actually belongs to you, it will notify the bureau and ask it to update your file.

 4. Review the claim results

-If the bureau or lender finds that the disputed information isn't a mistake, you can file an additional claim.
-Review your initial claim for any errors and correct those.
-If possible, you should include additional documents to support your request, which can help the bureau evaluate any information it might have missed the first time around.
+If the bureau or lender finds that the disputed information isn't a mistake, you can file an additional claim with more documents to support your request, which may help the bureau or lender reevaluate.

 5. Hire a credit repair service